Canon G1 X Mark III vs G16

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 4 years and 1 month of technical progress since the G16 launch.

-Advantages of the Canon PowerShot G16:
+Arguments in favor of the Canon PowerShot G16:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.8).

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.